How to Treat a pinched nerve in the neck

 Mr. Paine is well known physical therapist with the Roger Clemens Institute at Memorial Hospital.
 After getting his degree in physical therapy from Texas Women's University he trained for several years under David Drez, MD, a renowned surgeon and sports medicine specialist.
 He has been a rehab consultant for the Houston Rockets, Houston Astros and NASA.
 He has given hundreds of presentations in his career in the US and abroad and has published many chapters in text books and papers in peer review journals.

 Just updated your iPhone?
-You'll find new emoji, enhanced security, podcast transcripts, Apple Cash virtual numbers, and other useful features.
-There are even new additions hidden within Safari.
-Find out what's new and changed on your iPhone with the iOS 17.4 update.
+You'll find updated Apple Intelligence capabilities, new wallpapers, and enhancements to Calculator, PDF cropping, and Live Voicemail, among other useful features.
+Find out what's new and changed on your iPhone with the iOS 18.3 update.

-2 Comments
+Comments